Discrete Vector Bundles with Connection: Introduction

-When $E$ is the trivial line bundle and $\nabla$ is the trivial connection, we have $(\Lambda^k(M;E),d_\nabla)=(\Lambda^k(M),d)$, and~\eqref{Leibniz} becomes the usual Leibniz rule for the de~Rham differential.
-For a general connection, one important difference from the de~Rham complex is that $d_\nabla\circ d_\nabla$ need not be zero, and hence~\eqref{eq:sequence} need not be a cochain complex.
-Indeed, the vanishing of $d_\nabla\circ d_\nabla$ is equivalent to~$\nabla$ being a \emph{flat} connection.
-The failure of flatness is measured by the operator
+where~$d\colon \Omega^k(M)\to \Omega^{k+1}(M)$ is the ordinary exterior derivative.
+When $E$ is the trivial line bundle and $\nabla$ is the trivial connection, $d_\nabla=d$ and~\eqref{Leibniz} becomes the familiar Leibniz rule for the exterior derivative.
+In general,~\eqref{eq:sequence} need not be a cochain complex due to the presence of \emph{curvature}

-aptly called the \emph{curvature} of $\nabla$.
-Here, $F$ acts on $E$-valued forms via the linear maps defined for each $k$ and $l$,
+defined as a 2-form valued in the endomorphism bundle $\End(E)$ of $E$.
+Curvature determines an operator on $E$-valued forms via $\Omega^\bullet(M)$-linear maps

-The structures~\eqref{eq:moduleact}-\eqref{eq:actofend} are natural in the manifold $M$: a smooth map $f\colon N\to M$ determines a map of the sequences~\eqref{eq:sequence} for $E$ on $M$ and $f^\ast E$ on $N$ using the connections $\nabla$ and $f^\ast\nabla$, this map is compatible with the induced map of de~Rham complexes, the curvature of $f^*\nabla$ is $f^*F$, the pullback of the curvature of $\nabla$.
-This generalizes naturality of the de~Rham complex, which in turn generalizes the chain rule.
-This paper develops a theory of discrete vector bundles with connection over simplicial complexes with properties mirroring~\eqref{eq:moduleact}-\eqref{eq:actofend} that are appropriately natural with respect to maps of simplicial complexes.
-One of the eventual goals of this theory is the development of coordinate independent numerical methods for partial differential equations in which geometry plays an important role.
-Classical examples include Einstein's equation and the Yang--Mills equations.

-Our geometric intuition for discrete vector bundles with connections comes from two sources.
-The first is \emph{discrete exterior calculus} (DEC), reviewed in~\S\ref{sec:DEC} below.
-In brief, DEC is a combinatorial framework for discretizing scalar-valued differential forms, vector fields, and exterior calculus operators in a way that faithful encodes expected algebraic identities, e.g., the Leibniz rule for the de~Rham differential.
-Riemannian metric is encoded in DEC via a primal and dual cell complex incorporating orthogonality and lengths, areas, volumes etc. Our first constraint on any theory of discrete vector bundles with connection is that it specialize to the metric free part of DEC in the case of a trivial bundle with trivial connection.

-The second source of inspiration comes from another well-known interpretation of curvature as the failure of parallel transport to be independent of the path.
-Indeed, a connection is flat if and only parallel transport with respect to a connection is invariant under smooth homotopies of paths preserving the endpoints.
-Furthermore, curvature can be computed as the infinitesimal parallel transport along the sides of an infinitesimal rectangle in~$M$.
-This suggests that one discretize the exterior covariant derivative in terms of parallel transport matrices and discretize the curvature operator using parallel transport around small loops.
-This leads to our second constraint on the theory of discrete vector bundles with connection: the discrete exterior covariant derivative operator and the discrete curvature operator be constructed by parallel transport maps.

-This second idea is very much in keeping with various well-established methods.
-For example, lattice gauge theory as originally developed by Wilson~\cite{Wilson1974} encodes connection data in terms of parallel transport matrices.
-This is an area of active research in physics, e.g., see the textbook~\cite{LGT} for an overview.